JoeyDiMart/AI-Web-Scanner/Weekly_Documents.md

 - decided on using only one driver for all scans
 - decided on fields to be returned by scans

 ### Technical updates
 - added injection to scans/__init__.py
 - ordered arg/return vars
 - removed scanner object cookies
-- returned selenium Driver to main
+- returned selenium Driver to main and pass it to scan manager

 ### Goals for the upcoming week
-- Complete implementation of Injection.py and print the final results
+- Complete implementation of Injection.py and print the final results [define payload, send payload to fields, return results]
+- group by form